Maxx105/weather_dashboard/README.md

 ![deployed application](assets/deployed_app.JPG)

 # Technologies:
 For this project, I used HTML and CSS as well as Bootstrap for additional styling.
-I used JQuery and ajax for retrieving data from the Open Weather API.
+I used JQuery and ajax for retrieving data from the Open Weather API (https://openweathermap.org/api).

 # Purpose:
 This is meant to serve as a small and simple weather application.
 It allows the user to get the current temperature, humidity, windspeed, and UV index for any city as well as a five day forecast for that city.